mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 One of the soldiers forcefully pushed her toward him, and he got in her face to talk at her.

-"Now you listen to me.
-No bullshit.
-No manifestos.
-Just show catch up to her and you're done."
+"Now, listen.
+This isn't chitchat time.
+You get a few conversations, she acknowledges you're here and then you're done.
+Got it?"

 She nodded, and he grabbed the other listener off the operator's head, giving the larger one to Melna.

 Through a cracked voice she said, "Liffa?
 Are you there?"

-A moment passed and then Liffa leapt out of the speaker, "Melna it's really you!
+A moment passed and then Liffa leapt out of the speaker, "Melna.
+It's really you!
 Where are you right now?
 Why does your voice sound like that?"

 "It's...a long story.
 I'll tell you when you get back."